 Make it a habit to conduct a content audit periodically.
 This could be biannually or quarterly—ideally more than just once a year.

-Over time, your content audit records will provide valuable longitudinal insight on reader trends.
+Over time, your content audit records will provide valuable insight into reader trends.
 And with this history, you’ll be able to pinpoint your most effective changes and guide your content further along.

 An effective content marketing strategy isn’t static.
-It’s dynamic, constantly adjusting to meet its target audience’s needs as well as major SEO updates.
+It’s dynamic, constantly adjusting to meet its target audience’s needs as well as major search engine optimization updates.

-But your strategy won’t get better if you never run a content audit.
-Time-consuming as they may be, periodic evaluations of your content are crucial for understanding what does and doesn’t work.
-Only from there can you see what can be done to take your website to the next level.
+But you'll have a hard time meeting your content marketing goals without conducting a comprehensive content audit.
+Time-consuming as they may be, periodic evaluations of your content are crucial for understanding what topics work.
+Only from there can you create better content and reach your goals.

 Do you have any additional tips or tricks for making the most of a content audit?
 Let us know with a comment below!